Azure/oms-log-analytics-firehose-nozzle/README.md

 FIREHOSE_USER_PASSWORD    : Password of the CF user EVENT_FILTER              : Event types to be filtered out.
 The format is a comma separated list, valid event types are METRIC,LOG,HTTP
-SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller ENVIRONMENT               : Set this value to identify different CF environments IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Logging level of the nozzle, valid levels: DEBUG, INFO, ERROR LOG_EVENT_COUNT           : If true, the total count of events that the nozzle has received and sent will be logged to OMS Log Analytics as CounterEvents
+SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller ENVIRONMENT               : Set to any string value for identifying logs and metrics from different CF environments IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Logging level of the nozzle, valid levels: DEBUG, INFO, ERROR LOG_EVENT_COUNT           : If true, the total count of events that the nozzle has received and sent will be logged to OMS Log Analytics as CounterEvents